Polonia Lidzbark Warmiński

 Polonia Lidzbark Warmiński is a football club based in Lidzbark Warmiński, Poland.
-They compete in IV liga Warmia-Masuria, the fifth tier of the Polish football league system, after being relegated from the 2024–25 III liga, group I season.
+They compete in group I of the III liga, the fourth tier of the Polish football league system, after winning the 2025–26 IV liga Warmia-Masuria.

 Stadium

-Polonia's home stadium is the Stadion Miejski im.
-Henryka Wobalisa.
+Polonia's home stadium is the Henryk Wobalis Municipal Stadium.
 It holds 1,650 people and was recently renovated and modernized in 2010.